McCarthy offers deal to end standoff in House speaker fight

 Donalds, who is Black, is seen as an emerging party leader and a GOP counterpoint to the Democratic leader, Jeffries, who is the first Black leader of a major political party in the U.S. Congress and on track himself to become speaker some day.

-Ballots kept producing almost the same outcome, 20 conservative holdouts still refusing to support McCarthy and leaving him far short of the 218 typically needed to win the gavel.
+Ballots kept producing almost the same outcome with 20 conservative holdouts still refusing to support McCarthy, leaving him far short of the 218 typically needed to win the gavel.

-In fact, McCarthy saw his support slipping to 201, as one fellow Republican switched to vote simply “present,” and later to 200.
+In fact, McCarthy saw his support slip to 201, as one fellow Republican switched to vote simply “present,” and later to 200.
 With just a 222-seat GOP majority, he could not spare votes.

 The disorganized start to the new Congress pointed to difficulties ahead with Republicans now in control of the House, much the way that some past Republican speakers, including Boehner, had trouble leading a rebellious right flank.
 The result: government shutdowns, standoffs and Boehner’s early retirement.